We specialize in solutions for the Maritime industry to control medical costs

-As a leading end-to-end payment integrity organization, Optum specializes in solutions for the domestic and international Maritime industry to control medical costs.
+As a leading end-to-end payment integrity organization, Optum specializes in solutions for the Maritime industry to control medical costs.
 Our proprietary solutions provide payers and consumers with assurance that their medical costs are true, accurate, and reasonable.

 The Maritime industry faces challenges dealing with crewmembers' hospital and provider bills reflecting huge markups and the need for oversight and review.
 Optum works closely with

 P&I Clubs, Vessel Owners, Cruise Lines, Vessel Agents, and Brokers and Port Agents to

 negotiate their crewmembers' medical bills – all while achieving the highest possible savings